-C.1.16 - CaixaBank's Senior Management at 31 December 2014, comprised 10 persons, holding the following positions at the Entity: General Managers (3), Deputy General Managers (3), Executive Managers (3) and General Secretary (1).
-On 30 June 2014, two General Managers were named Directors.
+C.1.16 CaixaBank's Senior Management at 31 December 2015, comprised 10 persons, holding the following positions at the Entity: General Managers (4), Deputy General Managers (1), Executive Managers (4) and General Secretary (1).
+This amount includes the total fixed, in kind and variable remuneration paid to senior management in cash or shares receivable on a straight-line basis over the next three years.